iansimonson/odin-psapi/README.md

 You can just drop the `odin-psapi` directory into your project (or shared) and import via `import psapi "odin-psapi"` (or `import psapi "shared:odin-psapi"`)

-If you want to keep the entire git repo then just import via `import "odin-psapi/odin-psapi"`
+If you want to keep the entire git repo then git clone it into your project and import via `import "odin-psapi/odin-psapi"`

 **NOTE:** You will have to import / define some values from `winnt.h` to get the most out of these bindings.
 These are not in `core:sys/windows` either at the moment but for example to